What to buy in a Spanish grocery store

 Spaniards claim their saffron is the world’s best and price it accordingly.
 The larger the container, the better the deal.
 We usually purchase saffron in 20-gram boxes or larger.
 (A half gram is sufficient for a 15-inch paella.)
 Stored in an airtight container out of the light, it will keep up to seven years—or so we have been told.
 It never lasts that long for us.

-The colorful tins holding this smoked paprika from Extremadura are almost irresistible.
-The earthy red spice with a mild hint of smoke is used to season chorizo and most forms of paella.
+It’s hard to resist the colorful tins holding smoked paprika from Extremadura.
+The earthy red spice with a mild hint of smoke seasons chorizo and most forms of paella.
 It’s most commonly available as dulce (sweet) or picante (hot).
-The dulce, which is slightly hot, is the best to add a touch of warmth and deep coloring to rice dishes and soups and is the main paprika used in Spanish sauces (including Bravas sauce).
-The picante is at least as hot as most Mexican chile peppers, and should be used sparingly.
+Dulce, which is slightly hot, adds a touch of warmth and deep coloring to rice dishes and soups.
+It is the main paprika used in Spanish sauces (including Bravas).
+Use the picante sparingly.
+It heat approaches as most Mexican chile peppers.
 If we plan to make a barbecue dry rub, we look for the less common ahumado, which has a strong smoky component.

 Flaked sea salt is a current foodie favorite, but we prefer the coarser Spanish sea salt sold for roasting fish or fowl.
 It can be ground in a salt grinder to use at the table or tossed into liquids as a seasoning.
 Our favorite brand, Sal Costa from the Costa Brava, costs less than a half euro per kilo.

-The Spaniards are canning geniuses, and their tinned anchovies, oysters, squid, octopus, clams, and sardines are the secret behind half the tapas served in the bars.
-The white anchovies in particular are so good that the Italians import them.
+Spaniards are canning geniuses.
+Their tinned anchovies, oysters, squid, octopus, clams, and sardines supply half the tapas served in the bars.
+White anchovies, in particular, taste so good that the Italians import them.

-Olive oil is a matter of personal taste, but Spaniards tend to concur that the best in Spain comes from Andalucía—either from Núñez del Prado, or from hill towns around Úbeda.
+Olive oil is a matter of personal taste.
+But Spaniards concur that the best in Spain comes from Andalucía—either from Núñez del Prado, or from hill towns around Úbeda.
 Best bet is “bionatur” oil packaged in tins rather than bottles.

 This heritage strain of rice introduced to the Valencia area from North Africa around 800AD is the premium rice for paella.
 It’s twice as expensive as “Valencia” rice, and worth every cent for its ability to absorb flavor and maintain its toothy texture.